julelang/jule/README.md

 But keep in mind that since it's out of official support, it's likely that the maintainers won't make the effort to fix it.
 <br><br>

-See [compiling](https://manual.jule.dev/compiler/compiling) part of the manual for supported compilers and C++ standards.
+See [C++ backend compilers](https://manual.jule.dev/compiler/backend/cpp-backend-compilers/) part of the manual for supported compilers and C++ standards.

 <h2 id="os-support">Platform Support</h2>
 Jule supports multiple platforms.